earth-genome/ChatGeoPT/README.md

 **Please note** that this code is meant for demonstration purposes only -- we can almost gaurantee you will break it when using it for even basic searches.

-For more information, check out our blog post here: [insert link]
+For more information, check out our blog post here: [blog post]

 ### Running ChatGeoPT
 To run ChatGeoPT, please install the requirements in `requirements.txt` using your favorite virtual enviornment manager.
 In order for the Folium map to load in the Streamlit app, you will then need to manually downgrade the `branca` package to `branca==0.3.1`.
 (This is not strictly permitted by package dependencies, hence the need to manually downgrade.
 Again, did we say this is just a demo? :smile:) You can then run the Streamlit app using the command `streamlit run app.py`.
 You will also need to set an enviornment variable `OPENAI_API_KEY`, which should be a valid OpenAI API Key, in order to query the GPT-3 API.

 ### Troubleshooting
 Not getting great results?
-Give feedback to GPT-3 directly in the chatbox (e.g. "That's searches the wrong area -- can you try again?")
+Give feedback to GPT-3 directly in the chatbox (e.g. "That searches the wrong area -- can you try again?")
 The more specific the feedback, the better.
 If that doesn't work, try restarting the app.
 Sometimes GPT-3 gets stuck in a loop of bad decisions, and restarting the app will refresh its state.